heyhellomila/project-mender/README.md

 Finally, once the application has been built, scan the QR displayed in the terminal.

-Currently, for development purposes, polling/hot reloading is supported for the backend, but not for the frontend.
+Currently, for development purposes, polling/hot reloading is supported for the backend, but not for the frontend (see https://github.com/milaroisin/project-mender/issues/195).